collective/collective.wfeffectiverange/README.rst

 Workflow transition based on publication and expiration date
 ============================================================

+Once one of the effective range dates was reached an automatic workflow transition is executed.

+This is intended as an alternative implemention of the `Dexterity <http://docs.plone.org/external/plone.app.dexterity/docs/index.html>`_ IPublication behavior.

 .. contents:: Table of Contents

-Once one of the both dates was reached an automatic workflow transition is executed.

-This is intended as an alternative implemention of the `Dexterity <http://docs.plone.org/external/plone.app.dexterity/docs/index.html>`_ IPublication behavior.

 Motivation
 ==========